ganeti/ganeti/doc/design-2.0.rst

-These are only the basic variables we are thinking of now, but more may come during the implementation and they will be documented in the ``ganeti-os-api`` man page.
+These are only the basic variables we are thinking of now, but more may come during the implementation and they will be documented in the :manpage:`ganeti-os-api` man page.
 All these variables will be available to all scripts.

 Some scripts will need a few more information to work.
 These will have per-script variables, such as for example: